 What are cookies, pixels, and local storage?

-A pixel is a small amount of code on a web page, in a web-enabled app, or an email.
-We use pixels, some of which we provide to advertisers to place on their web properties, to learn whether you've interacted with certain web or email content.
+Pixels are small amounts of code placed on a web page, in a web-enabled app, or an email.
+We use pixels, some of which we provide to advertisers to place on their web properties, to learn whether you've interacted with specific web or email content — as many services do.
 This helps us measure and improve our services and personalize your experience, including the ads and content you see.

 Why do our services use these technologies?